 A. We do not sell fixed attenuators, but I'm sure you can find them.
 If you need help with this, we could source them for you.
 The estimated price would be $40 to $50.
 If you wanted additional control range, you could get 2 fixed attenuators (maybe 6 dB or 10 dB each) and the LDA-602E.
 By putting a 6 dB fixed attenuator on each side of the attenuator it would bring the power to a safe level.
 This would give you 120 dB of control range.
 This unit is more expensive, but it does provide additional flexibility for fading tests.

-If you have any questions about operating or programming Vaunix products or other topics, please send us an email.
+If you have any questions about operating or programming Vaunix products or other topics, please contact our technical support team.